Gastroenterology Services | Meet the Best Gastroenterologists for Digestive Health Care

 - Difficulty swallowing

-- Sensation of having a lump in your throat
+- Sensation of lumping in your throat

 - Regurgitation of sour liquid or food